adobe/reactor-packager/README.md

 # extension-support-packager

 This project provides a command-line utility for packaging an extension into a zip file ready to be uploaded to DTM.
+The zip file will exclude anything not necessary for the extension to run properly.

 ## Installing the Packager